willbetts/toDOM/README.md

 #Background

-toDom is a fast and small Javascript library inspired by jQuery.  toDom simplifies HTML document transversal, DOM manipulation, event handling, and AJAX requests in JavaScript.
+toDom is a fast and small JavaScript library inspired by jQuery.  toDom simplifies HTML document transversal, DOM manipulation, event handling, and AJAX requests in JavaScript.